It's important to consider the financial costs of studying overseas. These costs vary depending on the destination and your lifestyle.

 Victoria Abroad receives additional funding from the Australian Government to support overseas study.
 If you apply for the following opportunities, you will be automatically considered for this funding.

-- China: Endeavour Australia Cheung Kong Student Exchange scholarship – $5,000
+- China: 3 x $5,000 Endeavour Australia Cheung Kong Student Exchange scholarship

-- South Korea: Endeavour Australia Cheung Kong Student Exchange scholarship and New Colombo Plan semester grant – $5,000
+- South Korea: 1 x $5,000 Endeavour Australia Cheung Kong Student Exchange scholarship

 A number of partner universities have additional funding on offer for semester exchange experiences.
 If you apply to any of the following partner universities for exchange, you will be automatically considered for this funding.